jonlpersson/ed-latimore/site/_posts/2023-11-03-the-dichotomy-of-control-a-street-smart-survival-tactic.md

 ---
 I occasionally get asked how I got introduced to Stoic Philosophy.

 I never had a formal introduction to stoic ideas.
-My everyday life, growing up in dangerous and destitute conditions, taught me the stoic concept of focusing only on what I could control.
+My everyday life, growing up in the dangerous and destitute conditions [of the projects](/the-projects/) taught me the stoic concept of focusing only on what I could control.

 At school and in my neighborhood, I dealt with what is technically known as “bullying” and “teasing.”
 I say “technically” because although it would be classified as such, it went beyond what typically comes to mind when you imagine those things.